MarcoSchaeferT/InVADo_setup/readme.md

   - [x] Download debugging symbols
   - [x] Download debug binaries

-- PLIP running in Linux subsystem must be installed via the script: run_plip_install.cmd
+- PLIP running in the Linux subsystem must be installed via the script: run_plip_install.cmd
 - the rest of the needed programs are downloaded via CMake

 ## Building InVADo: